Jan-Sulavik/ORBA/README.md

 ---

+## DiMat
-## DiMat: creation of (n-dimensional) distance matrix from an ordination object based on plot group=factor affiliation of study plots
+creation of (n-dimensional) distance matrix from an ordination object based on plot group=factor affiliation of study plots

 ### Description:
 Function 'DiMat' extracts study plot scores from an ordination object (DCA or NMDS) and creates a (n-dimensional) distance matrix (Euclidean distances are default)